M7OCM/mono890/README.md

 <img width="1729" height="2757" alt="1000211529" src="https://github.com/user-attachments/assets/38eecd99-e320-432f-863a-6f616a7954bd" />

 Spectrum has a colour option included and key [MENU] is used for cycling.
-[EXIT] key leave spectrum - the current active spectrum frequency is copied to VFO.See new key layout below.
-Reset all keys Menu #66 Global backlight timer has been added to spectrum which is set in Menu #13. useful battery saver if set to 5s.
+[EXIT] key leave spectrum - in addition the current active spectrum frequency is copied to VFO.
+See new key layout below.
+Reset all keys Menu #66 Global backlight timer has been added to spectrum which is set in Menu #13 and is a useful battery saver if set to 5s.
 Squelch activated light on, any key light on.
-Turn off in menu for backlight always on.
+Turn off Backlight timer in main menu for backlight always on.

 The scanner function has been modified to take into account CTCSS/DCS tone detection which failed miserably with fast scanning.
-This version scans as fast as before, but if a programmed channel has a Tone Sql tone on RX and TX the radio slows the scan down to the sweet spot for detection 220-250ms.
+This version scans as fast as before, but if a programmed channel has Tone Sql on RX and TX the radio slows the scan down to the sweet spot for detection (220-250ms).
 Works like stock but with added versatility for users that just scan non tone freqs and require the fastest possible scan rate.

 Just for the record there is no Evolution II-IIII, thoses versions were for testing new features and were not released.
 Version V is the culmination of these versions.
 Limited colours have been used but no significant SPI bus noise from the screen has been noted.